ivan-hc/AppMan/README.md

 Practically AppImaged contrasts with my idea of order.

 I believe that a centralized repository from which installing software and manage updates is the best choice, and AppImage is a format that deserves more success than Snap and Flatpak.
 I hope AppMan can be its home.

+# How to add applications
+On AppMan I try to add programs that can be updated as much as possible to the latest version.
+However, whether the application is updatable or not, a link to the official website will appear at the end of the installation or by running the `appman -a [program]` command, so that you can always be updated on the latest news of your applications favorite.

+The [sheets I use to compile the programs on my computer are entirely in bash](https://github.com/ivan-hc/AppMan/tree/main/models), and are compiled specifically to speed up uploading of the programs in the list, according to the method in which they can be ready for use (for [pkg2appimage recipes](https://github.com/ivan-hc/AppMan/main/models/PKG2APPIMAGE-installer), [DEB packages](https://github.com/ivan-hc/AppMan/main/models/LOCALDEB-installer), [Arch Linux packages](https://github.com/ivan-hc/AppMan/main/models/LOCALARCH-installer) or [AppImages](https://github.com/ivan-hc/AppMan/main/models/WGETSIMPLE-installer)).

+Given these patterns, you can easily test their actual functioning yourself.
+Any pull request is welcome, I will do my best to make it possible.

 # About me
 This is my first work as a developer and I hope this will not be the last.